machinelearningnuremberg/HPO-B/README.md

 ### 3. Use the new class with the `HPOBHandler`

-Once we created the class, we can use it on the HPOBHandler, which will call our method `observe_and_suggest` to sucessively benchmark our new algorithm.
+Once we created the class, we can use it on the HPOBHandler, which will call our method `observe_and_suggest` to benchmark our new algorithm.
+It returns a list with the incumbent's accuracy at every HPO iteration.

 ```python
 from hpob_handler import HPOBHandler